Açık Radyo

-Açık Radyo (Open Radio 95.0) is an independent radio station broadcasting from Istanbul to metropolitan Istanbul and surrounding areas.
-The station's format includes news, music and talk radio.
+Açık Radyo (Open Radio 95.0) was an independent radio station broadcasting from Istanbul to metropolitan Istanbul and surrounding areas.
+The station's format included news, music and talk radio.

 Structure

 Açık Radyo first began broadcasting November 13, 1995.
-It is a regional radio station, founded as a private company (as required by Turkish law) but functioning similarly to a nonprofit organization.
-It has 92 partners, holding near-equal shares.
+It was a regional radio station, founded as a private company (as required by Turkish law) but functioning similarly to a nonprofit organization.
+It had 92 partners, holding near-equal shares.
 By 2009, Açık Radyo had worked with 935 individuals on more than 822 talk and music shows.
-All of Açık Radyo's presenters and producers are volunteers except morning show program.
-Nearly 200 presenters contribute to 134 different programs broadcast on Açık Radyo each week.
+All of Açık Radyo's presenters and producers were volunteers except morning show program.
+Nearly 200 presenters contributed to 134 different programs broadcast on Açık Radyo each week.
 The radio station has hosted more than 14,000 guests in its 14 years of broadcasting.

 Açık Radyo, with other stations (including Radio Nova Paris and RBB Multikulti Berlin), carried out a collaborative program of research and technological development on world music and the internet.
-It has also been carrying out program exchanges with four European radio stations: RBB Multikulti Berlin, VDR Funkhaus, Radio Sweden P6, Europa Köln and Radio Bremen.
-It also airs world-music programs prepared by three 13-year-old presenters for the nonprofit children's radio station, Radijojo.
+It had also been carrying out program exchanges with four European radio stations: RBB Multikulti Berlin, VDR Funkhaus, Radio Sweden P6, Europa Köln and Radio Bremen.
+It also aired world-music programs prepared by three 13-year-old presenters for the nonprofit children's radio station, Radijojo.